deciduously/music/post.md

 ##### Circle of Fifths

 *[top](#table-of-contents)*

+With `Key` defined, we can start talking about other scales.

 Using the same intervals as the C major scale starting on a different note will also produce a major scale but you will start using the black keys.
 This is called the key signature, and there's one for each variant of the major scale starting from each black key.
 They're related by the [circle of fifths](https://en.wikipedia.org/wiki/Circle_of_fifths):